mattwilson1024/mocklify/README.md

 > `getSlice(start: number, end?: number): T[]`

 Returns a subset of items in the data set.

+As per `Array.prototype.slice`, the `end` parameter is optional and negative values are supported, acting as an offset from the end of the array.

 ## getFirst()